 Olivier Stankiewicz, oboe

 He recently performed the world premiere of Benjamin Attahir’s oboe concerto Nur with the Orchestre National du Capitole de Toulouse under Tugan Sokhiev.
-He has also appeared as soloist with the Orchestre Royal de Chambre de Wallonie in Belgium, the Gunma Symphony in Japan, the Tokyo Sinfonietta in Japan, the Pro Arte Orchestra of Hong Kong, the Monte-Carlo Philharmonic Orchestra, Ensemble Furians in France, and Ensemble des Possibles in France.
+He has also appeared as soloist with the Orchestre National du Capitole Toulouse, the Orchestre Royal de Chambre de Wallonie in Belgiumthe Tokyo Sinfonietta in Japan, the Pro Arte Orchestra of Hong Kong, and the Monte-Carlo Philharmonic Orchestra.

 PLEASE NOTE: If you would like to include this biography in a concert program, please contact YCA to make sure that you have the most up-to-date version.